Boavizta/cloud-scanner/README.md

             AWS region (default profile region is assumed if not provided)

     -b, --boavizta-api-url <BOAVIZTA_API_URL>
-            Boavizta API URL
+            Optional Boavizta API URL (if you want to use your own instance)

     -h, --help
             Print help information

-    -o, --out-file <OUT_FILE>
+    -m, --as-metrics
-            Save results to a file (instead of printing json to stdout)
+            Returns OpenMetrics (Prometheus like) instead of json output

     -t, --filter-tags <FILTER_TAGS>
             Filter instances on tags (like tag-key-1=val_1 tag-key_2=val2)